Ahead of Mother’s Day, luxury brands are looking to help consumers celebrate their moms with personalized gifts and pampering experiences.

 “Because the large majority of consumers will definitely buy something for the holiday, the ability for brands to capitalize on the opportunity becomes dependent on finding ways to ensure consumer’s see their product as the perfect, most unique and relevant gift.

-NRF found that greeting cards and flowers remain the most popular gifts for those celebrating Mother’s Day on May 12.
+NRF found that greeting cards and flowers remain the most popular luxury gifts for those celebrating Mother’s Day on May 12.
 Less popular but growing are categories such as fashion, with 38% planning to gift apparel or accessories.

 Brands such as Anya Hindmarch and Loewe are promoting personalized leather goods.
 Meanwhile, Tod’s is positioning its T-Ring bag as the present for “cool moms” such as influencers Leandra Medine and Arielle Charnas.